-The June 30, 2020 total OPEB liability was determined by applying updated procedures to the financial reporting actuarial valuation as of June 30, 2019, and rolling forward the total OPEB liability to June 30, 2020, using the assumptions listed in the following table:
+The June 30, 2021 total OPEB liability was determined by applying updated procedures to the financial reporting actuarial valuation as of June 30, 2020, and rolling forward the total OPEB liability to June 30, 2021, using the assumptions listed in the following table:

-Measurement Date June 30, 2020

-Valuation Date June 30, 2019

-Experience Study July 1, 2015 through

-June 30, 2018

-Actuarial Cost Method Entry age normal

-Investment Rate of Return 2.21%

-Medicare Part A Premium Cost Trend Rate 4.50%

-Medicare Part B Premium Cost Trend Rate 5.40%
+Measurement Date June 30, 2021 June 30, 2020 Valuation Date June 30, 2020 June 30, 2019 Experience Study July 1, 2015 through June 30, 2014 through June 30, 2018 June 30, 2018 Actuarial Cost Method Entry age normal Entry age normal Investment Rate of Return 2.16% 2.21% Medicare Part A Premium Cost Trend Rate 4.50% 4.50% Medicare Part B Premium Cost Trend Rate 5.40% 5.40%

-For the valuation as of June 30, 2019, CalSTRS uses a generational mortality assumption, which involves the use of a base mortality table and projection scales to reflect expected annual reductions in mortality rates at each age, resulting in increases in life expectancies each year into the future.
+For the valuation as of June 30, 2020, CalSTRS uses a generational mortality assumption, which involves the use of a base mortality table and projection scales to reflect expected annual reductions in mortality rates at each age, resulting in increases in life expectancies each year into the future.
 The base mortality tables are CalSTRS custom tables derived to best fit the patterns of mortality among its members.
 The projection scale was set equal to 110% of the ultimate improvement factor from the Mortality Improvement Scale (MP 2019) table, issued by the Society of Actuaries.